yezhiyi9670/slow-mouse/README.md

 The aim of this project is simple - now you can slow your mouse down by simply holding a modifier key!
 In this way, you can easily align your mouse to a certain pixel.

 > Note: This application is Windows only.
 It works by changing the mouse sensitivity settings, so won't work for a touchpad.
+It should also not affect games that are using raw mouse input.

 ## Usage